 Wind power boom in Lower Saxony: 91 new wind turbines in the first half of the year!

 In the first half of 2025, wind power in Lower Saxony experienced a remarkable upswing.
 During this period, 91 new wind turbines were built in the state, which corresponds to an impressive increase of almost 70 percent compared to the previous year.
-This means that Lower Saxony has again taken over the leadership position in the wind turbine growth, only North Rhine-Westphalia recorded more new systems.
-In total, the country now has 6,200 wind turbines (exclusive offshore systems), while the total number remains stable nationwide, since older systems are regularly removed from the network.
-In Bremen, on the other hand, the extension was completely unexpected in the first six months of the year, which underlines the regional differences in wind power use, as Butenunbinnen.de.
+This means that Lower Saxony has once again taken the lead in wind power growth, only North Rhine-Westphalia recorded more new systems.
+In total, the country now counts 6,200 wind turbines (excluding offshore turbines), while the total number remains stable nationwide as older turbines are regularly taken offline.
+In Bremen, however, there was no expansion at all in the first six months of the year, which underlines the regional differences in wind power use, as butenunbinnen.de reports.

-A reason for the upswing in Lower Saxony could be the shortened duration of approval for wind turbines.
-This is currently only 13 months on average and is therefore below the nationwide cut for half a year.
-This year, over 400 wind turbines were put into operation all over Germany, which has been the highest volume of addition since 2017.
-The number of approved systems has also reached a record value at 1,276.
-This corresponds to a total output of 7.8 gigawatts, as the Windenergie.de informed.
+One reason for the upswing in Lower Saxony could be the shortened approval period for wind turbines.
+This is currently only 13 months on average and is therefore half a year below the national average.
+This year, over 400 wind turbines were put into operation across Germany, representing the highest volume of construction since 2017.
+The number of approved systems has also reached a record high of 1,276.
+This corresponds to a total output of 7.8 gigawatts, as reported by Windenergie.de.

 Positive development of wind power

-With a total number of 28,925 wind turbines, which together perform an output of 65,344 megawatts, wind power in Germany shows an overall positive development.
-The pure figures speak volumes: compared to the previous year, the commissioning has increased by 67 percent.
-This is also promoted by changes in approval practice and the positive economic support for projects.
-Again and again it is emphasized how important it is not only to maintain the expansion ambitions, but even to intensify so that the ambitious climate goals can be achieved.
-The wind energy expansion is crucial for national energy security and industrial added value, as can be seen from the reports of the goal100.org.
+With a total of 28,925 wind turbines, which together produce an output of 65,344 megawatts, wind power in Germany is showing an overall positive development.
+The pure numbers speak volumes: compared to the previous year, commissionings have increased by 67 percent.
+This is also driven by changes in approval practices and positive economic support for projects.
+It is repeatedly emphasized how important it is not only to maintain the expansion ambitions, but even to intensify them so that the ambitious climate goals can be achieved.
+Wind energy expansion is crucial for national energy security and industrial value creation, as reported by Goal100.org.

-Despite these progress, however, the overall expansion remains behind the goals of the Renewable Energy Sources Act.
-It is therefore essential that the federal government not only adapts the existing framework conditions, but also ensure investment security in the industry.
-The current approval duration is advantageous, but there is still scope for improvements in the planning and approval process in order to further accelerate wind power.
+Despite this progress, the overall expansion falls short of the goals of the Renewable Energy Sources Act.
+It is therefore essential that the federal government not only adapts the existing framework conditions, but also ensures investment security in the industry.
+Although the current approval period is advantageous, there is still scope for improvements in the planning and approval processes in order to further accelerate the expansion of wind power.

-A clear appeal goes to everyone involved in the wind energy industry: the extension must be further advanced.
-This is the only way to sustainably secure his status as a pioneer in wind power and at the same time make an important contribution to achieving the climate goals.
-In this sense, it remains to be seen how developments will be shaped in the coming months.
+A clear appeal goes out to everyone involved in the wind energy industry: expansion must continue.
+This is the only way Lower Saxony can sustainably secure its status as a pioneer in wind power and at the same time make an important contribution to achieving climate goals.
+With this in mind, it remains to be seen how developments will develop in the next few months.